How My Illiterate Mother Inspired Me To Become a Writer

 ”

-One thing is certain though, I inherited my mum’s resourcefulness.
+One thing is certain though, I inherited my mom’s resourcefulness.
 She’s an outstanding cook.
 She learns by watching cooking shows.
 She mimics recipes then adds her flair.
 In Alpine, she’s known for her delicious spring rolls.
-Her love for cooking taught me how to love my own craft — with vigour and intention to make an indelible impression.
+Her love for cooking taught me how to love my own craft — with vigor and intention to make an indelible impression.

 I’m a single mother now.
 I’m raising my daughter Amora while balancing grad school and work.
 She’s identifying letters at school.
 My heart bursts with pride when I hear her recite the alphabet with confidence.
 When I graduate from Columbia’s Journalism school next May, Amora will walk across the stage with me.
 She will know that being a girl is an opportunity to be a warrior for female empowerment — and that education is her weapon for justice.